 - Wear facial coverings in indoor environments, and outdoors when physical distancing is not possible.

-- De-densify the gathering of individuals through limitations of in-person group sizes and venue capacities.
+- De-densify the gathering of individuals through limitations of in-person group sizes and venue capacities in accordance with state and local directed health measures.

 - Utilize remote engagement whenever possible to reduce large gatherings, limit the traffic of visitors to and from campus and common spaces, and allow attendees with potential health risks to participate virtually.